 The Echo 2 still works as a Bluetooth speaker like the original, too.

-Alexa’s capabilities have improved somewhat since last year, and the Echo 2 benefits from these as well as all the features added throughout the year, such as multi-room audio and voice calling and messaging.
+Alexa’s capabilities are always improving, and the Echo 2 benefits from these updates, such as multi-room audio and voice calling and messaging.

 What this means is that the Echo 2 is no more or less capable than the original – or the cheaper Echo Dot.
 They can all do the same things.